 In an effort to improve accessibility, the county Website utilizes various features like text sizing to increase font size; use of descriptive alternative text or 'alt tags' on images to aid users who listen to content on the site using a screen reader; text only version of the Website; and a 'skip to' link which allows users to bypass the header and go directly to the main content of the page.
 Content such as podcasts include a text-only version so users can still access the information regardless of format.

 Departments and agencies of the county provide alternative formatted documents of information from the Website upon request.
 Contact information is provided consistently throughout the site at the bottom of each page along with links to information about ADA Accessibility and Website Accessibility.

 There are numerous Portable Document Format (PDF) documents, forms and brochures on the Fairfax County Website to help users download and print easily.
 To navigate through text-only PDF files using a screen reader, such as JAWS, you will need a PDF reader.
 You can download a free copy of a PDF Reader at Adobe or Foxit.

 Web browsers are updated frequently to offer new features, improve performance and most importantly, address security issues.
-The county website is optimized for the latest version of the major browsers (Chrome, Firefox, Internet Explorer and Safari) that are in the current official release, and one release prior as supported by the vendor.
+The county website is optimized for the latest recommended version of the major browsers (Chrome, Firefox, Microsoft Edge and Safari) that are in the current official release, and one release prior as supported by the vendor.

 - Pages are coded in HTML 5.